 not include in your formula.

-Power Rx, and even if pumpkin seed extract is included in a product, the amount
+have not seen any human studies.
+Even if pumpkin seed oil extract is included in a

-could not be that much to fit in the capsules with the rest of the other
+necessary to be effective may not fit in the capsules with the rest of the other

 important herbs.
 Plus, it is very easy for people to find raw pumpkin seeds at a

-grocery store and have a few a day.
+grocery store and have a few a day or take a separate pumpkin seed oil extract

 Q. The other night I heard of the immense lycopene